luminovang/documentation/routing/view-uri.md

 ### capture

-Capture front controller request method based on pattern and execute the callback.
+The capture method allows you to define set of methods the controller should handle based on `HTTP` request method, and `URI` patterns to look for the listed methods.
+Once the method and patterns match the callback controller will be executed accordingly.

 ```php
 public capture(string $methods, string $pattern, \Closure|string $callback): void